Fahersto/Enterprise/README.md

     * Windows: **pm_Win32_VS2019.bat**
     * macOS: **pm_Mac_XCode11.command**

-    Mac users need to use `chmod u+x` or `chmod a+x` in Terminal to mark the script as executable before macOS will allow them to run it.
 3. In the root directory, open the newly generated `.sln` file (Visual Studio) or `.xcworkspace` file (Xcode) and build it.

-At present, only Visual Studio 2019 (Windows) and Xcode 11 (macOS) have been tested.
-I have no plans to add support for other compilers or platforms.
+The build system supports Visual Studio and XCode: there are no plans to support additional environments at this time.

-### For Visual Studio Users
+### Windows Developers
-Ensure you have installed the Windows 10 SDK.
+Ensure you have installed the Windows 10 SDK prior to compiling.
 It can be installed in the optional components of the Visual Studio 2019 Installer, or as a direct download [here](https://developer.microsoft.com/en-us/windows/downloads/windows-10-sdk/).

-### For Xcode Users
-Enterprise uses [Premake](https://premake.github.io/) to generate project files.
-At present, Premake does not support custom Xcode schemes.
-A default scheme is set up for a test "Sandbox" application, but one is also generated for every library in the solution.
-You may need to manually switch to the scheme for Sandbox.

-Eventually, I will find a better way to generate schemes, but for now, I recommend making the following manual changes to the "Sandbox" scheme:
-* Set **Run -> Options -> Console** to **Use Terminal**.
-Xcode's built-in console does not support colored text.
-* In **Run -> Arguments -> Environmental Variables**, set `OS_ACTIVITY_MODE = disable`.
-This disables
-  OS-level logging.
+### Mac Developers
+Mac users must additionally give Premake [permission to run](https://support.apple.com/guide/mac-help/open-a-mac-app-from-an-unidentified-developer-mh40616/mac) before the XCode build script will work correctly.
+To do this, right-click **premake5** in the *_vendor/premake* folder, then select *Open > Open*.
+Then, do the same for **pm_Mac_XCode11.command** during Step 2 of the build instructions.

-### Doxygen Documentation Generation
+## Documentation Generation
-Enterprise features full Doxygen support (Doxygen 1.91).
-If you have installed Doxygen on your system, you can generate Enterprise documentation by running the appropriate script file in `_scripts`:
+Enterprise features Doxygen documentation.
+If you have installed Doxygen on your system, you can generate HTML documentation by running the appropriate script in `_scripts`:
 * Windows: **gendocs_Win32.bat**
 * macOS: **gendocs_Mac.command**

-The documentation will be output in `docs`, located in the project root.
-Note that Doxygen must be installed in the default location for your platform for the script to work (`Program Files\doxygen` for Windows and `Applications` for Mac), and that Mac users must use `chmod` to mark the script as executable before it will run.
+The generated documentation will appear in the root folder under `docs`.
+Note that the script requires Doxygen to be installed in the default location for your platform (*"Program Files/doxygen"* for Windows and *Applications* for Mac), and that Mac users first need to give the script [permission to run](https://support.apple.com/guide/mac-help/open-a-mac-app-from-an-unidentified-developer-mh40616/mac).

-The Doxygen binary distributions can be downloaded [here](https://www.doxygen.nl/download.html).
+Doxygen can be downloaded at <https://www.doxygen.nl/download.html>.

 ## Current State of Development
-The engine is still pretty barebones, but it is now on a solid foundation and is ready for higher systems like `Graphics` and `Audio`.
-What I'm calling the "Foundation" systems (`Time`, `Events`, and `File`) aren't completely *finished*, but are all useable MVP's.

-The `Input` system is pretty much done, excepting mouse input.
-Up next is the `Graphics` system (finally), after which will be `Audio` and the gameplay helper systems, `ECS` and `StateManager`.

-### Roadmap
-Progress towards an MVP Enterprise Engine can be tracked by the development status of its main systems, which
-are:

-1. The `Time` system (done*)
+* The `Time` system (done\*)
-2. The `Events` system (done*)
+* The `Events` system (done\*)
-3. The `File` system (done*)
+* The `File` system (done\*)
-4. The `Input` system (done*)
+* The `Input` system (done\*)
-5. The `Graphics` system (in progress)
+* The `Graphics` system (done\*)
-6. The `Audio` system
-7. The `ECS` system
+* The `SceneManager` system (done\*)
-8. The `StateManager`
+* The `StateManager` system (done\*)
+* Enterprise editor (**up next**)
+* Script components
+* The `Audio` system

-\* That is to say, good enough to move on from.
+\* = good enough to move on from.

-### Extras
-The following are "stretch goals" I may implement after having used the Enterprise MVP for a while:

-* An installation package generator
-* Viewers/editors for asset creation
-* Support for Linux and web players
-* Online store integration (Steam, etc.)
-* A Network system
+At this point, all of Enterprise's core systems, except for Audio, have MVP's.
+The next big goal is to put together the Enterprise editor, which will allow the creation of much more robust systems and content.

 ## APIs Used
 ### Windows